On this page

 - How we can help

 We understand that difficult conversations are made even more difficult by the coronavirus (COVID-19) pandemic.
-They may have to be shorter, through personal protective equipment (PPE) or over the phone.
+They may have to be shorter, or take place through personal protective equipment (PPE) or over the phone.
 This can be stressful, before you even consider the conversation you’re about to have.
 On this page, we have included lots of useful resources to help you to have these discussions sensitively and confidently.

 - Prepare yourself and the environment as much as you can.